 1. Paški Sir (Pag Cheese)

 Pag is an island off the Croatian coast.
-It’s the fifth largest Croatian island and home to a sheep population that outnumbers humans by over four to one.
+It’s the fifth-largest Croatian island and home to a sheep population that outnumbers humans by over four to one.
 With that many sheep on the island, it’s no surprise that Pag produces some of the world’s best and most sought after sheep milk cheese.

 Known in Croatian as Paški sir, what makes Pag cheese special is the size and diet of the local sheep.
 Pag sheep are among the smallest in the Mediterranean and thus produce a small milk yield.
-However, the milk they do produce is the result of a diet heavy in aromatic herbs crusted with salt swept up from the Adriatic Sea.
+However, the milk they do produce is the result of a diet heavy in aromatic herbs crusted with salt swept up by bura from the Adriatic Sea.
 This leads them to produce a milk that’s uniquely flavored and naturally salty and needs no additional salt to turn into cheese.

-Paški sir can be aged for anywhere between two weeks to over a year, though it’s so highly regarded that it’s often sold after just a few months of maturation.
+Paški sir can be aged for anywhere between five months to over a year, though it’s so highly regarded that it’s often sold after just a few months of maturation.
 A firm type of cheese, young Pag cheese resembles young Manchego in taste and texture while aged versions are reminiscent of Pecorino Romano.
 The former is often used as a topping for pasta and risotto while the latter is typically eaten on its own with Croatian olive oil.